 Form Handling

-In the previous Reference Attributes documentation, we learned the basic usage of obtaining variable references through the & syntax.
-In practical development, form element values often need to stay synchronized with state variables, making reference attributes particularly important in form handling scenarios.
-This section focuses on usage details of reference attributes with form elements, explaining how to efficiently obtain and control form data using this mechanism to achieve reactive data binding and updates.
+In the earlier Reference Attributes article, we already introduced the basic usage of obtaining variable references through the & syntax.
+In real development, the values of form elements often need to stay synchronized with state variables, so reference attributes are especially important in form handling scenarios.
+This section focuses on the usage details of reference attributes on form elements, explaining how this mechanism can be used to efficiently access and control form data and achieve reactive data binding and updates.

 Text Input

-In the Form Input Handling section of the reference attributes documentation, we introduced how to use the &value reference attribute on input tags to synchronize input content with embedded script variables.
-Similarly, textarea tags support the same usage:
+In the Form Input Handling section of the reference attributes article, we introduced how to use the &value reference attribute on an input tag to synchronize the input content with a variable in the embedded script.
+Similarly, textarea supports the same pattern:

 qk